-In 2016/2017, we set up the Circular Procurement Academy.
-In this one-year program, we trained more than 60 participants from 27 (semi-) public organizations.
-They learned how to apply the principles of the circular economy in their procurement processes.
-The client was the Expertisecentrum Aanbesteden (Expertise Centre of Procurement) of the Dutch government (PIANOo).
+In 2016/2017, we first set up the Circular Procurement Academy.
+In this one-year program that we will host in 2019/2020 for the fourth consecutive year, we train more than 60 participants from approximately 30 (semi-) public organizations.
+Participants learn how to apply the principles of the circular economy in their procurement processes.
+The client is the Expertisecentrum Aanbesteden (Expertise Centre of Procurement) of the Dutch government (PIANOo).

-Help us by shaping and running a training program for government procurement in 2017-2018.
+Help us by shaping and running a training program for government procurement.
 And, in addition to developing their knowledge, ensure that the participants develop personal skills with which they can put the knowledge into practice.
 Finally, we want a pilot project as part of the program so that lessons from the program are directly applied.

 The program had to do justice to all aspects of circular procurement:

 - technical aspects, such as the definition and measurement of circularity;

 - process-related aspects, such as selecting the right procurement procedure and establishing collaborations;

 - and financial aspects, such as applying new revenue models to ensure circularity.

 The program consisted of eight interactive sessions.
 Every meeting had to reflect our didactic vision: gaining knowledge and learning through experience.
 The sessions consisted of plenary knowledge transfer, as well as creative brainstorms and working methods: challenging one-on-one conversations, prisoner’s dilemmas, group assignments to further develop the pilot projects, associated elevator pitches and intervision.
 The participants also applied their new knowledge in their own procurement pilot.